erperejildo/weather-app/README.md

 npm run test
 ```

+## CORE REQUIREMENTS

+1. Technologies: TypeScript, React, CSS, ESLint, Prettier, Testing (React Testing Library or your preferred testing framework).: DONE
+2. Search for a City: Users can enter a city name in the search bar to get the current weather.: DONE
+3. Display Weather Data: Show the current temperature, weather conditions, humidity, and wind speed for the searched city, as showcased in the Figma file.
+You can choose mobile, tablet, or desktop view.: DONE
+4. Testing: Write tests for the relevant functionality.: DONE (not for the whole app for tested utils)

 ## BONUS POINTS

-1. Ensure the # BONUS POINTS

 1. Ensure the app looks good on, desktop, tablet, and mobile screens: DONE
-1. Display appropriate error messages for invalid city names or API errors.: DONE (using Toast)
+2. Display appropriate error messages for invalid city names or API errors.: DONE (using Toast)
-1. Use Vite as the build tool, Tailwind CSS for styling, and TanStack Query for data fetching/caching.: (DONE, except for TanStack, just using fetch)
+3. Use Vite as the build tool, Tailwind CSS for styling, and TanStack Query for data fetching/caching.: (DONE, except for TanStack, just using fetch)
-1. Load a different background image depending on the weather (hot/cold/cloudy/rain/etc).: DONE
+4. Load a different background image depending on the weather (hot/cold/cloudy/rain/etc).: DONE
-1. For dark backgrounds, the app switches to a dark mode.: DONE
+5. For dark backgrounds, the app switches to a dark mode.: DONE
-1. Add a dropdown with the recent places searched.: DONE
+6. Add a dropdown with the recent places searched.: DONE
-1. Use any additional library/package/UI toolkit if you think it helps achieve a better result.
-We recommend using the ## FINAL LOOK
+7. Use any additional library/package/UI toolkit if you think it helps achieve a better result.
+We recommend using the components from Shadcn.: DONE

+## FINAL LOOK

 Light: